Daily UI 004 - Calculator

 Board for freelance & contract work

-The theme of Day 4 is calculator.
-I decided to go for a mortgage calculator to try something new.

-Hope you want to follow my journey through 100 days of UI!
+Join me on my journey to 100 days of daily UI challenge!